Ammonium bicarbonate: Uses

 Ammonium bicarbonate is also a key component of the expectorant cough syrup "Senega and Ammonia".

+It's also used as an attractant for catching insect such as walnut husk fly (Rhagoletis completa).

 Reactions

 It dissolves in water to give a mildly alkaline solution.
 It is insoluble in acetone and alcohols.

 Ammonium bicarbonate decomposes above about 36 °C into ammonia, carbon dioxide, and water in an endothermic process and so causes a drop in the temperature of the water: